Axcella Health (NASDAQ:AXLA) Shares Gap Up to $5.21

-Axcella Health Inc. (NASDAQ:AXLA) shares gapped up before the market opened on Friday .
+Axcella Health Inc. (NASDAQ:AXLA)’s share price gapped up prior to trading on Friday .
 The stock had previously closed at $5.21, but opened at $5.88.
 Axcella Health shares last traded at $5.74, with a volume of 110 shares changing hands.

-A number of equities analysts have weighed in on the stock.
-SVB Leerink reaffirmed an “outperform” rating and set a $10.00 price target on shares of Axcella Health in a research note on Monday, October 26th.
-B. Riley assumed coverage on shares of Axcella Health in a research note on Friday, September 25th.
-They set a “buy” rating and a $14.00 price target on the stock.
-Roth Capital assumed coverage on shares of Axcella Health in a research note on Wednesday, November 18th.
-They set a “buy” rating and a $28.00 price target on the stock.
-Zacks Investment Research raised shares of Axcella Health from a “hold” rating to a “buy” rating and set a $6.00 price target on the stock in a research note on Wednesday.
-Finally, Chardan Capital reaffirmed a “buy” rating and set a $16.00 price target on shares of Axcella Health in a research note on Thursday, November 26th.
-One investment analyst has rated the stock with a hold rating and nine have issued a buy rating to the company’s stock.
-The company has a consensus rating of “Buy” and an average target price of $15.89.
+Several research analysts have recently issued reports on AXLA shares.
+JPMorgan Chase & Co. initiated coverage on Axcella Health in a research note on Wednesday, October 14th.
+They issued a “neutral” rating for the company.
+SVB Leerink restated an “outperform” rating and issued a $10.00 price target on shares of Axcella Health in a research report on Monday, October 26th.
+Roth Capital began coverage on Axcella Health in a report on Wednesday, November 18th.
+They issued a “buy” rating and a $28.00 price objective for the company.
+B. Riley began coverage on Axcella Health in a report on Friday, September 25th.
+They issued a “buy” rating and a $14.00 price objective for the company.
+Finally, Zacks Investment Research downgraded Axcella Health from a “buy” rating to a “hold” rating in a report on Friday.
+Two analysts have rated the stock with a hold rating and eight have assigned a buy rating to the stock.
+Axcella Health currently has a consensus rating of “Buy” and an average price target of $15.89.

 Axcella Health Inc, a clinical-stage biotechnology company, researches and develops endogenous metabolic modulators (EMMs) for the treatment of complex diseases and improving health in the United States.
 It offers AXA1665 for use in treating overt hepatic encephalopathy; AXA1125 and AXA1957 to treat non-alcoholic steatohepatitis; AXA2678 for use in treating muscle atrophy; and AXA4010 to target multiple biological pathways to support normal structures and functions of the blood.